edorrough/CLEAR/README.md

 * **[6.
 Deployment](#deployment)**
 * **[7.
 License/Copyright](#licensecopyright)**

 ******************************************************************************************

 ## **Introduction:**
 The CLEAR (Computational Language and EducAtion Research) Lab is a research organization at the University of Colordao at Boulder working to advance the field of Human Language Technology through the collaboration of the following departments: Computer Science, Linguistics, Education, Cognition, Psychology, and Speech and Language.

-The goal of our project was to redesign the user-interface and rebuild the original CLEAR website.
+The goal of our project was to rebuild the original CLEAR website.
+Our new site provides redesigned pages and a dynamic scheduler.
 The web app for this new site was built using the MERN stack (MongoDB, Express.js, React.js/Redux.js, Node.js).

 ## **Getting Started:**
 Install MongoDB, Node.js, and git.